-It is clear from Figure 3 that the Bowen 2016 sequence is ongoing; and all indications are that it will continue into the future.
+It is clear from Figure 4 that the Bowen 2016 sequence is ongoing and has been strengthened by the April 2020 ML 5.0 event.
+All indications are that it will continue into the foreseeable future.

-CQSRG has also inspected Bowen regional seismic records going back to the beginning of 2015 to detect any earthquake events that occurred in the area prior to the main August 2016 earthquake; and these are also shown in Figure 3.
+CQSRG has also inspected Bowen regional seismic records going back to the beginning of 2015 to detect any earthquake events that occurred in the area prior to the main August 2016 earthquake; and these are also shown in Figure 4.
 Although there were a few (six) events detected and located (ranging in magnitude from ML 1.4 to ML 3.6) it is not clear whether these were precursor events, or if they are simply representative of the pre-August 2016 background seismicity.